HD650/BilibiliSpider/README.md

 Correctly run with only one master database, multi-nodes database hasn't been tested yet.
 Still have problems to crawl bangumi category videos in bangumi.bilibili.com.
 Crawling sometimes stuck with unknown reason. (╯‵□′)╯︵┻━┻
-Redis binaries and configuration files haven't been uploaded.
 Will add some code to analyse the data we crawled.

 # B站爬虫- ( ○’ω’○)つロ